toradle/hedera_ai_agent/.github/toolkit_feature_request.md

-markdown---
+# Toolkit Feature Request
-name: Toolkit Feature Request
+---
 about: Request new functionality for the Hedera Agent Toolkit
 title: '[FEATURE] - '
 labels: ['enhancement']